-All parents who have been refused a place at the school will have the option to remain on the waiting list - via a tick box on the allocation response form online or on a paper reply slip.
-Children will be held on the waiting list by order of the criteria in the admissions policy.
+All parents who have been refused a place at the school will have the option to indicate their wish to remain on the waiting list - via a tick box on the allocation response form online or on a paper reply slip.

+Children will be held on the waiting list by order of the criteria in the Admissions Policy.
 No account can be taken of the length of time a pupil is on the list.
 A pupil's position can change on the list as new applicants join or other applicants come off the waiting list.

-Children will remain on a waiting list only until the end of the academic year August 2022, if parents/carers want their children to be on the waiting list for the following academic year, they must reapply.
+Children will remain on a waiting list only until the end of the academic year August 2023, if parents/carers want their children to be on the waiting list for the following academic year, they must reapply.